Update: ‘New MINI Paceman electric concept’ added.

 Genesis has announced that it will retail the GV60 in the United States in Advanced AWD (248-mile range) and Performance AWD (235-mile range) variants, with the latter featuring 429 horsepower.
 Detailed specifications should be released in due course.

 Genesis GV70 EV

-The first GMC electric pickup could debut at CES 2022 in January 2022, and it could be the upmarket version of the Chevrolet Silverado for the U.S. market.
+The first GMC electric pickup will debut as a concept this year, and it could be the upmarket version of the Chevrolet Silverado for North America.
 The GMC Sierra electric pickup truck should get GM’s third-gen global EV platform and Ultium EV technologies.
 Similarly, expect it to come in retail and fleet versions.
 With a battery pack potentially as large as over 100 kWh, it could offer more than 400 miles of range.